VigneshbabuOfficial/programming-overview-interview-questions-answers/java-and-springboot-db-qns-ans.md

 ## Java8, Java 11 & Java 16 features

 ### JAVA 8 FEATURES

+Reference:

 #### Lambda Expression
 `
 A lambda expression is a short block of code which takes in parameters and returns a value.
 Lambda expressions are similar to methods, but they do not need a name and 	they can be implemented right in the body of a method.
 `
 #### Method Reference
 `